 The gate mechanism is based on tuning pulse timings of the AXY sequence with respect to the motional mode frequencies of the ion crystal.
 Changing the endcap voltages, the axial trapping potential and thus the mode frequencies can be detuned with respect to the reference setting, based on which the sequence timings are calculated.
 The respective secular trap frequency is measured by a method called tickling.
 In this method a small alternating voltage is applied to one of three available compensation electrodes around the trap center.
 When its frequency matches the secular frequency of the COM ion motion, the latter is excited and the crystal starts to melt.
 With this, we typically achieve a resolution of ≤ 10 Hz for the axial trap frequency ν_1 .

-Figure 10 displays endcap voltage settings and the measured axial COM trap frequencies.
-Based on this calibration, Fig. 11 displays the effect of mismatches of the theoretically assumed and the actual axial trap frequency on the performance of the phase gate.
-While the contrast of the gate is not significantly affected, accurate setting of the mode frequency is crucial
+Figure 9 displays experimental results of the Ramsey contrast and phase shift achieved by the gate as a consequence of deviations between the theoretically assumed and the actual axial trap frequency.
+The latter is verified experimentally for each setting with the tickling method.
+While the contrast of the gate is not

-Figure 9: Influence of mean thermal phonon number \bar{n} of the COM vibrational mode on the resulting Ramsey fringe contrast (a) and phase shift (b) of the AXY gate.
-An AXY-16 sequence is applied to generate a $\frac{\pi}{4}$ phase gate, while \bar{n} is varied.
-This is achieved by a variable heating time before the gate sequence, after RF sideband cooling (SBC) close to the motional ground state.
-The last point depicts the Doppler cooled state, when no SBC is applied at all.
-The dashed line indicates the reference setting of 1.0(5) phonons, to which all results are normalized.
+Figure 9.
+Effect of the trap frequency on the resulting Ramsey fringe contrast (a) and phase shift (b) of the AXY gate.
+The axial trap frequency is varied, deliberately inducing a mismatch between the pulse timings of the AXY sequence and the motional frequencies.
+An AXY-16 sequence is applied to generate a $\frac{\pi}{4}$ phase gate, the dashed line indicates the reference setting of $\nu_1 = 2\pi \times 115$ kHz, to which all results are normalized.